The CarbonNeutral Protocol Index

 The following requirement must be met when EACs are applied to electricity consumption from employee homeworking and remote work:

-• The location of electricity consumption must match the location of the EAC, e.g., US employees must utilise North America RECs
+• The location of electricity consumption must match the location of the EAC, e.g., US employees must use North America RECs

-This guidance details the disclosure requirements for businesses seeking to make a market-based Scope 2 reporting declaration in support of CarbonNeutral® certification.
-The disclosure only needs to be made when the party supplying the contractual instrument is not the primary CarbonNeutral certifier.
-For example, when an entity sources renewable electricity directly from an electric utility to support a Scope 2 reporting claim, it should provide details of the contractual instrument within the disclosure table (Table 10 above).
-The disclosure table will be provided by the certifier upon request.
+This guidance details the disclosure requirements for organizations seeking to make a market-based Scope 2 reporting declaration in support of CarbonNeutral® certification.
+The disclosure only needs to be made when the party supplying the contractual instrument is not the primary CarbonNeutral® certifier, for example, when an entity sources renewable electricity directly from a utility company.

-When an entity’s location is neither consuming renewable energy nor applying EACs to reduce their Scope 2 emissions, and a published residual mix emissions factor is available, then the residual emissions factor(s) must be applied, resulting in a market-based total for Scope 2 emissions.
+When an entity’s location is neither consuming renewable energy nor applying EACs to reduce their Scope 2 emissions, and the emissions associated with its energy use, for examples through a published residual mix emissions factor, is available, then the residual emissions factor(s) must be applied, resulting in a market-based total for Scope 2 emissions.

 Green gas certificates are relatively new products that are being adopted by businesses to manage their Scope 1 GHG emissions.